-Chart View - This view shows cartography from the built-in Uni-MapTM for the area surrounding your current position.
+Chart View - This view shows cartography from the built-in UniMapTM or an optional MMC map for the area surrounding your current position.
 The current track (also known as the position history or breadcrumb trail) showing where the boat has been, along with saved tracks, waypoints, and the current route (when navigating), are overlaid on the chart.
 You can use the 4-WAY Cursor Control key to shift/pan the chart to another area.
 You can use the ZOOM (+/-) keys to zoom in and out.
 You can use the INFO key to get information on the chart objects near the cursor.